m4f1h4rd/LNParallaxTVCell/README.md

 }
 ```

-4. Optional - Also you can change the parralaxRatio from 0.0 to 1.0 (default value - 0.5)
+4. Optional - You can change parralaxRatio from 0.0 to 1.0 (default value is 0.5)
 ```swift
 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
     guard let cell = tableView.dequeueReusableCell(withIdentifier: "cellIdentifier") as?
 LNParallaxTVCell else {